David Jaynes

-David Duane Jaynes (born December 12, 1952) is a former American football quarterback.
-He played in college at the University of Kansas, where he was selected to the 1973 College Football All-America Team.
+David Duane Jaynes (born December 12, 1952) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Kansas Jayhawks football, earning All-American honors in 1973.
 That same year, he was a finalist for the Heisman Trophy finishing fourth in voting.
-He was drafted in the third-round (66th overall selection) of the 1974 NFL Draft by the Kansas City Chiefs.
+He was selected in the third-round (66th overall selection) of the 1974 NFL draft by the Kansas City Chiefs.
 He would play only one season in the NFL.

 College career

 Jaynes accepted a football scholarship from the University of Kansas.
 During the early 1970s, he broke virtually every passing record in Kansas history.
 When he left Kansas, he was first in passing, with 5,132 yards.
 This record held for ten years until broken in 1983 by Frank Seurer.
 He also left Kansas with the record for career passing touchdowns at 35, which held up until the 2007 season, when he was passed by Todd Reesing, who would shatter the record with 90.